 - Intrauterine fetal loss is a rare situation, where one of the two fetuses dies inside the uterus.
 The doctor takes a call on whether or not to surgically birth the demised fetus.

 - In the case of obstetric cholestasis, irregular bile flow causes excess bile salts to build up in the bloodstream.
 Proper medication and regular monitoring will help treat this condition effectively.
 Cutting down on fatty foods and alcohol prevents this situation.

 There could be other complications that are similar to those in a single pregnancy.
 The doctor should be able to help you with these.

 Katie Sagaser, an ABGC-board certified genetic counselor from San Diego, California, says, “While twin pregnancies have higher baseline risks for complications than singleton pregnancies, not all of them are high-risk pregnancies.
 Therefore, a referral to a maternal-fetal medicine (MFM) specialist may be recommended but it is not immediately guaranteed as soon as you find out you’re having twins.

 “Towards the end of your second trimester, your provider will likely want to see you more frequently than someone pregnant with a singleton since twin pregnancies have higher risks of pre-eclampsia and preterm labor.”

 How To Deal With Twin Pregnancy Stress?

-When you are pregnant with twins, you will undergo physical and mental stress.
 Here are some simple tips to cope with the situation.
 Ask for help from your family and friends as you need a lot of support during this period.

 - Talk with other moms who have twins.
 Try to understand their experiences and how they dealt with any problems that came along.
 This may help you take the right steps.